groboclown/petronia/docs/extensions/api/core.hotkeys.api.md

 * Public triggering allowed
 * Only instance listening permitted

-registered the schema bound to the action type.
+Register a hotkey to trigger an event.
+The hotkey itself does not includethe master sequence.
+The event will be targeted to the service thatregistered the schema bound to the action type.

 ### Event `core.hotkeys.api/remove`